bugzilla/bugzilla/docs/en/rst/customizing/templates.rst

    not exist by default and must be created if you want to use it.)

 #.
 You can use the hooks built into many of the templates to add or modify
-   the UI from an :ref:`extension`.
+   the UI from an :ref:`extension <extensions>`.
 Hooks generally don't go away and have a stable interface.

 The third method is the best if there are hooks in the appropriate places.